 Sinology at the University of Warsaw tackles a variety of issues, including history, politics and culture, however its main core is related to: modern language, classical Chinese (guwen), philosophy and literature.
 On top of that, all classes on politics, history, philosophy and art history are taught by Polish professors only.
 The university maintains Tibetan studies independent from Chinese studies (both integrated into the Faculty of Oriental Studies) and did not open a Confucius Institute despite initial arrangements.
 In May 2018 the vice-rector of the university participated in celebrations highlighting the 120th anniversary of Peking University, 6 month later he visited Taipei to attend a conference marking the 90th anniversary of National Taiwan University.

-Chinese Studies at Jagiellonian University may also pose an interesting case, since the Sinology department employs only Taiwanese language teachers and does not have any lecturers from mainland China as of yet.
+Chinese Studies at Jagiellonian University may also pose an interesting case, since the Sinology department for years employed only Taiwanese language teachers.
+Since the academic year 2019/2020 a language teacher from mainland China is employed at the Sinology department.
 The Institute of the Middle and Far East Studies, which also offers Chinese language courses and employs Taiwanese and Chinese mainland teachers, and Confucius Institute are also present at the University.
 Moreover, since 2011 at least the Taiwan Studies Center has been operating in at the Institute of the Middle and Far East, and it is currently co-financed by the Taiwanese Ministry of Education (between 2011-2014 by the Taiwan Foundation for Democracy).
 One of its key aims is enhancing Taiwan Studies at the Jagiellonian University and promoting Taiwan’s culture.
 A lecturer from the Institute of the Middle and Far East Studies confirmed that during his 12 years of studies and work at the institute, no reported Chinese influence campaign has been revealed.
 On the contrary, there was an attempt to stop a presentation during an Asian conference on comfort women by South Korea.
 Ultimately the presentation was moved to the final part of the conference.
 It is also worth noting that many years ago there were some attempts from the Chinese side to put pressure on the cooperation with Taiwan, as one of the heads from the Institute of the Middle and Far East Studies revealed to me during a conversation.
 However, no such attempts from the Chinese side have been confirmed or observed for more than 10 years.
 On the other hand, one of the heads also revealed that in the past Taipei did not avoid pressure attempts amid cooperation of the institute with Beijing.
 Ultimately, many universities and institutes find themselves wavering between the two.